 So how to we get over this problem?
 How do software/hardware teams leverage the industry leading issue tracking capabilities of Jira across the entire organization?
 Well, we have to introduce context.

-Gradient is a design review and issue tracking tool that’s built to work alongside tools like Jira.
-Gradient has a built in CAD file viewer, so users can upload 2D/3D CAD files to a project, indicate issues directly on the model, and easily share them with internal and external stakeholders.
+CoLab (formerly Gradient) is a design review and issue tracking tool that’s built to work alongside tools like Jira.
+CoLab has a built in CAD file viewer, so users can upload 2D/3D CAD files to a project, indicate issues directly on the model, and easily share them with internal and external stakeholders.
 Instead of receiving an issue with a couple of sentences directing you to a place in a model, issues are tied directly to the relevant point on the model and markups are tied directly to the issue - so screenshots, paint, and excel can be eliminated from the process.
 Gradient is built for mechanical teams, so it’s also integrated with your CAD/PDM, ensuring that your project can run seamlessly without ever having to leave the programs you know and love.

 Jira is a powerful tool that empowers software teams to collaborate on their work, and it’s about time those benefits reached the mechanical world.
 So instead of using Jira in an application it wasn’t intended for, look for tools that work alongside it to support the specific requirements of each team.
-Jira was built for software, and Gradient was built for managing mechanical design- leverage the tools together for a powerful pair.
+Jira was built for software, and CoLab was built for managing mechanical design- leverage the tools together for a powerful pair.